kanepa/chocolateshop/readme.md

 #### Pagination provide a challenge as I had to understand were to put the function in
 #### in the views.
 Also how to wire up the pagination to the HTML page.

+#### Making sure that website was on the connect through GitHub and into Heruko.
 ####